RichardOtter/Genealogy-scripts/Convert fact/ReadMe.txt

 needs the Python package RMpy, which is a folder included in the distribution zip file.

-Most input to the utility is through the configuration file.
+Input to the utility is through the configuration file and. for some of the utilities, the command terminal.
 The the default name of the configuration file (called, hereinafter, the "config file") is "RM-Python-config.ini".
 It should be located in the same folder as the MainScriptFile py file and the RMpy folder.
 At a minimum, the config file gives the name and location of the database on which the utility operates.

 One config file can be shared among other RM utilities in the suite.
 Each